adefiqri12/adefiqri12/README.md

 - 👋 Hi, I’m Ade Fiqri
 - 👀 I’m interested in UI, AI, and image processing
-- 🌱 I’m currently learning Web, UI, and AI
+- 🌱 I’m currently learning Machine Learning, Image Processing, and Computer Vision
 - 📫 You can dm me in IG: @adefiqr